Catholic Pilgrimage Sites Worldwide

 Italy • Europe

-Italy's foremost Marian shrine, housing the Holy House where tradition holds the Virgin Mary was born, raised, and received the Annunciation—attracting over four million pilgrims annually to this hilltop sanctuary.
+The Holy House of Loreto, where tradition holds Mary was born and received the Annunciation, draws over four million pilgrims a year.

 Los Angeles